Harry Souttar

-Harry James Souttar (born 22 October 1998) is a professional soccer player who plays as a centre-back for club Leicester City.
+Harry James Souttar (born 22 October 1998) is a professional football player who plays as a centre-back for club Leicester City.
 Born in Scotland, he plays for the Australia national team.

-Souttar began his senior career there with Dundee United before moving to England with Stoke City in 2016.
+Souttar began his senior career in Scotland with Dundee United before moving to England with Stoke City in 2016.
 He then joined Leicester City in 2023.
 After initially representing Scotland at youth level, he switched to play for Australia in 2019 and was a member of their squad at the 2022 FIFA World Cup.
-His brother John Souttar plays for Scotland.
+His brother, John Souttar, plays for Rangers and the Scotland national team.

 Early life

 Souttar grew up in Luthermuir and attended Luthermuir Primary School Luthermuir, and subsequently Mearns Academy in Laurencekirk.
 He played youth football for Brechin City Boys Club and was attached to Celtic before joining the academy at Dundee United in July 2013.
 His older brother John is also a professional footballer and plays for Rangers, as well as representing Scotland.
 Their mother Heather was born in Port Hedland, Western Australia which meant the Souttar brothers were eligible to represent either Australia or Scotland at the international level.
 They grew up supporting Brechin City where their father, Jack, had played in the 1970s.